neam/vagrant-docker-local-dev-vm/README.md

 (Note: Make sure you have signed up on [https://registry.hub.docker.com]() and have been invited to access Gapminder's private repository of docker images)

-Pull the latest CMS base image (Can not be run by vagrant because it requires login - [https://github.com/mitchellh/vagrant/issues/4042]()):
+Pull the latest CMS base images (Can not be run by vagrant because it requires login - [https://github.com/mitchellh/vagrant/issues/4042]()):

     scripts/setup/pull-remote-docker-images.sh